Favourable

 In other words, the equity provided by the difference in value between the purchase price and the property’s true value can be considered as your deposit.

-Avoid paying Lenders Mortgage Insurance
+Mortgage Insurance

 Here’s how it works:

-Let’s say you find a property with a market value of $500,000, but you negotiate a favourable purchase price of $400,000.
-Typically, if you were borrowing 80% of the property’s market value ($400,000), you would be required to pay LMI.
+Let’s say you find a property with a market value of $500,000, but you negotiate a price of $400,000.
+You have a deposit saved, but it’s only equal to 5% of the purchase price.
+In a typical mortgage application, you would be required to pay LMI, since you’d be borrowing with a LVR of 95%.

-When making a favourable purchase, it’s important to consider the potential impact on stamp duty, as it may vary compared to a regular property purchase.
 Stamp duty is a state-based tax imposed on certain transactions, including property transfers, and is calculated based on the property’s market value or the purchase price, whichever is higher.

 FAQs on Favourable Purchase in Australia